 Fitness Centre: Run by Nuffield Health and located in the Taunton building on B-2 Level, the Centre offers a fully equipped gym, swimming pool, sauna, steam room, treatment room and programme of fitness classes and is available for use by faculty, staff, students and contractors.
 You will need your swipe card to access the facilities.

 IT Assistance: For IT help, problems with access rights or passwords or assistance with technology in a Lecture Theatre please email email@example.com or call 7710

 IT Policies: There are a number of policies and procedures that relate to the use of IT and Information assets across the School available on Portal.
 You should make sure you are aware of these and understand their implications (Home > IT Help > Information Security policies)

-Health and Safety Policy: The complete policy and supporting guidance can be viewed under the Health and Safety section of the Portal.
+Health and Safety Policy: The complete policy and supporting guidance can be viewed here.
+You will need your Canvas log in details to access this page.
+Your Subject Area Manager can provide you with this if you do not already have it.
 You have a duty to read all sections of the policy which apply to you and to ensure that you fully understand them and comply with the regulations while you are working on School premises or on School business.
 Please ensure you comply with all reasonable standards of safety and report to the School any unsafe working conditions or practices.
 Any breach of the regulations may lead to disciplinary action being taken.
 In case of doubt or for further guidance, contact the Research and Faculty Office.